 Tanzania was amazing.
 We hoped on a small plane from Zanzibar and landed in Arusha.
 The countryside is a wonderful sight, the people were lovely and so generous with their time and what little they had, and of course, the animals, wildlife and nature were beyond my imagination.

 I was quite shocked by how basic it was - not in the hotels which are very lah-de-dah, but the general way that people live.
 Its very very basic.
 The poverty is huge.
-Medical supplies, clothing, water - all limited. about 9 years ago
+Medical supplies, clothing, water - all limited. over 9 years ago

 Kenya and the Tanzania epitomize the quintessential safari experience.
 Safari in Kenya is the most amazing experience for everyone.
 This is a startlingly beautiful land, with some of the most magnificent wildlife and the scenery in the whole world.
 Kenya is the regional hub with the most modern infrastructure, featuring top Africa game parks of Maasai Mara, Samburu, Amboseli and the beaches of the Mombasa and the Lamu.
 Tanzania is more exclusive and features Serengeti, Ngorongoro Crater Conservancy, Mt Kilimanjaro, and the exotic island of Zanzibar.
 Many private safaris is also available in Kenya.

 Hi there from a a magical Kenya.
 The rains are on now in most spots on the circuit, but this doest not take away though from the sheer beauty that is Kenya.
 Good place to start is to check out Hotels and what they have on offer. www.serenahotels.com is a good place to start.
 They have facilities in all the really must go to locations such as Mara, Amboseli and Tsavo, Mt.
 Kenya (Sweetwaters & Mountain Lodge), Lake Elementaita, Nairobi and Mombasa and even in Zanzibar!
 They also set the standards locally in service delivery.
 Great food too!
 Let us know how the planning goes on.
-All the best and Karibu (Welcome) to Kenya. over 8 years ago
+All the best and Karibu (Welcome) to Kenya. about 9 years ago

 instead of you contact some travel agents from your home country, I advise you to do this while you were in Kenya,